brycefrank/spsys/README.md

 ### Variance Assessment

-`sys` provides two ways to assess the behavior of variance estimators: via synthetic populations and via subsampling.
+(TODO - make this a page instead of part of the README)

-One way to assess the performance of variance estimators is to treat an existing `SysFrame` as a population, and subsample repeatedly from it. `sys` enables subsampling using the following
+`spsys` allows for the assessment the behavior of variance estimators via simulation.
+This is done by treating an existing `SysFrame` as a population, and sampling repeatedly from it.
+Consider the following example where we treat `hex_frame` as a population

 ```{r}
 a <- 3